-- goods and services acquired by suppliers

-of oil companies for use directly in the

-exploration, research, exploitation,

-liquefaction and pipeline transportation of

-liquid and gaseous hydrocarbons, as well as

-the construction of hydrocarbon refining and

-processing facilities

-- purchases or imports of goods made by an exporter for export or re-export in the same condition or for incorporation in the manufacture, composition, conditioning or packaging of products for export, as well as services directly linked to the export operation

-- purchases of specific raw materials, components or packaging used for the production, packaging or commercial presentation of products expressly exempted or intended for the VAT-exempt sector

-- Goods and services acquired in the context of a contract concluded between a foreign company not having a permanent professional establishment in Algeria and a contracting party benefiting from this regime.
+- purchases or imports of goods made by an exporter for export or re-export in the same condition or for incorporation in the manufacture, composition, conditioning or packaging of products for export, as well as services directly linked to the export operation. - purchases or imports of goods, made by an exporter, intended either for export or re-export in the same state, or for incorporation into the manufacture, composition, packaging or wrapping of products intended for export, as well as services directly linked to the export operation. - Goods and services acquired in the context of a contract concluded between a foreign company not having a permanent professional establishment in Algeria and a contracting party benefiting from this regime.